mautic/mautic/.github/PULL_REQUEST_TEMPLATE.md

 [//]: # ( Please be sure you are submitting this against the staging branch.)
-[//]: # ( Any PR related to mautic 2 issue is not relavant anymore, please consider upgrading your code to mautic 3 series (acual staging).)
+[//]: # ( Any PR related to Mautic 2 issues are not relavant any more, please consider upgrading your code to the Mautic 3 series (staging branch).)
 [//]: # ( Please answer the following questions: )

 | Q  | A